How To Market Assisted Living Effectively

 3. Use a Powerful CRM

 The average sales cycle for assisted living is 317 days.
-This long cycle means there are plenty of opportunities for prospects to slip through the cracks.
+This long cycle means prospects can easily slip through the cracks.

 A powerful CRM is a must for any assisted living community.
 The Aline CRM helps your sales team monitor a lead’s progress through the sales funnel and increases the likelihood a prospect will become a resident.